apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ### CouchDb

 Queries the data source used by the CAS audit facility to prevent successive failed login attempts for a particular username from the same IP address.

-CouchDb settings for this feature are available [here](Configuration-Properties-Common.html#couchdb-configuration) under the configuration key
-`cas.authn.throttle`.
+{% include {{ version }}/couchdb-integration.md configKey="cas.authn.throttle" %}

 When using this feature the audit facility should be in synchronous mode.

 ## Adaptive Authentication